 - 3.13.1 Beneath the surface formed by all parts lying on the reference plane, a rectangular skid block, with a 50mm radius (+/-2mm) on each front corner, must be fitted.
-This skid block may comprise more than one piece but must: - a) extend longitudinally from a point lying 330mm behind the front wheel centre line to the rear wheel centre line; - b) be made from an homogeneous material with a specific gravity between 1.3 and 1.45; - c) have a width of 300mm with a tolerance of +/- 2mm; - d) have a thickness of 10mm with a tolerance of +/- 1mm; - e) have a uniform thickness when new; - have no holes or cut outs other than those necessary to fit the fasteners permitted by 3.13.2 or those holes specifically mentioned in g) below; - g) have seven precisely placed holes the positions of which are detailed in Drawing 1.
-In order to establish the conformity of the skid block after use, its thickness will only be measured in the four 50mm diameter holes and the two forward 80mm diameter holes: - Four further 10mm diameter holes are permitted provided their sole purpose is to allow access to the bolts which secure the Accident Data Recorder to the survival cell; - h) be fixed symmetrically about the car centre line in such a way that no air may pass between it and the surface formed by the parts lying on the reference plane. - 3.13.2 Fasteners used to attach the skid block to the car must: - a) have a total area no greater than 4000mm2 when viewed from directly beneath the car; - b) be no greater than 2000mm2 in area individually when viewed from directly beneath the car; - c) be fitted in order that their entire lower surfaces are visible from directly beneath the car.
+This skid block may comprise no more than three pieces, the forward one of which may not be any less than 1000mm in length, but must: - a) extend longitudinally from a point lying 330mm behind the front wheel centre line to the rear wheel centre line : - b) be made from an homogeneous material with a specific gravity between 1.3 and 1.45; - c) have a width of 300mm with a tolerance of +/- 2mm; - d) have a thickness of 10mm with a tolerance of +/- 1mm; - e) have a uniform thickness when new; - f) have no holes or cut outs other than those necessary to fit the fasteners permitted by 3.13.2 or those holes specifically mentioned in g) below; - g) have seven precisely placed holes the positions of which are detailed in Drawing 1.
+In order to establish the conformity of the skid block after use, its thickness will only be measured in the four 50mm diameter holes and the two forward 80mm diameter holes; - Four further 10mm diameter holes are permitted provided their sole purpose is to allow access to the bolts which secure the Accident Data Recorder to the survival cell; - h) be fixed symmetrically about the car centre line in such a way that no air may pass between it and the surface formed by the parts lying on the reference plane. - 3.13.2 Fasteners used to attach the skid block to the car must: - a) have a total area no greater than 40000mm2 when viewed from directly beneath the car; - b) be no greater than 2000mm2 in area individually when viewed from directly beneath the car; - c) be fitted in order that their entire lower surfaces are visible from directly beneath the car.